kornelski/dssim/README.md

 #RGBA Structural Similarity

-This tool computes (dis)similarity between two PNG images using (my approximation of) algorithms approximating human vision.
+This tool computes (dis)similarity between two (or more) PNG images using algorithm approximating human vision.

-Comparison is done in L\*a\*b\* color space† using SSIM algorithm.
+Comparison is done in L\*a\*b\* color space (D65 white point, gamma 2.2) with chroma subsampling, using the SSIM algorithm.

+The value returned is equivalent to 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference.
+Values are not directly comparable with other tools.

 It's a rewrite of [Rabah Mehdi's C++ implementation](http://mehdi.rabah.free.fr/SSIM/):